Information last updated: August 13, 2020

-Stay-at-home order, closure of all non-essential shops and establishments and complete border closure until June 15.
+- Stay-at-home order, closure of all non-essential shops and establishments and complete border closure ended by presidential decree on June 15th.

 Entities / Organizations

 The Government of the Republic of Equatorial Guinea and its relevant ministries: